Bristol Tennessee Council begins process to fill Keen's seat

 People are also reading…

-Hutton went on to express his love for Bristol, Tennessee, and identified the landfill issue one he would be interested in working on.
+Hutton went on to express his love for Bristol, Tennessee and identified the landfill issue as one he would be interested in working on.

 If he is not chosen for the vacant seat, McCabe said he will continue to be involved with the city through his work as part of the Community Engagement and Outreach team for the Bristol Motor Speedway.